Survival & Recovery

 The most important lesson I have ever learned, and the one that has fostered the majority of my personal healing, is that every single person deserves to be loved.
 If someone as awful as the people who hurt me deserve to be loved, then surely someone as unimportant and unremarkable as me deserves it, too?

 I grew up in a home where my presence was not only unwanted, but resented.
-I will never fully understand what I did wrong by being born, but at some point my mother focused all of her self-hatred at me.
-It is easy for me to slip into the mindset of thinking that so much of it was beyond her control, but the truth is we all have a choice when we are adults - we do not have so many choices as children.
-She got sick when I was 5 or 6 and it was awful.
+I will never fully understand what I did wrong by being born, but at some point my birth mother focused all of her self-hatred at me.
+It is easy for me to slip into the mindset of thinking that so much of it was beyond her control, but the truth is we all have a choice when we are adults—we do not have so many choices as children.
+She got sick when I was five or six, and it was awful.
 She was in the hospital and in a lot of pain.
 The pain persisted alongside her new addiction to the medication that was supposed to make her better.
 On my bad days I try to convince myself that this is where it all went wrong, because I need a reason to convince myself to not hold on to the anger, but she was not the kindest person before that.

 There have been waves of popularity surrounding the theme of writing letters to one’s self, but I have never really been able to write one of any length.
 Mostly because I would never risk changing my past (as difficult as it was, it was mine and it shaped me into a version of me that I truly adore), but also because the only thing I think would benefit the younger me would be the following: